Down on the Farm

 First Quarter Summary

 Hard to believe that we have finished the first quarter of our school year.
-We have successfully transitioned from Engrade to Schoology.
+Report cards have been distributed and conferences are being held.
 At the end of the first quarter, our attendance rate was 96.3%.
 This is excellent and exceeds the state standard for excellence.
 While attendance has been very strong, we are still experiencing an increase in tardy arrivals.
 The late bell rings at 9:25 and students are expected in their rooms at 9:25, not arriving at the front door.
 Please help us get students into classrooms and ready to learn.
 Any students arriving after 9:25 need to be signed in by a parent.
 Additionally, please be mindful that our parking lots and driveways are a very busy place.
 It is very important that rules are followed and speeds are kept down.
 We appreciate your help with this.
+When visiting the school, please be sure to park in only legally marked parking spaces.
+Areas that are blocked by cones are not parking areas.
+Additionally, please avoid parking in designated handicapped parking spots unless you have a hang tag or plate that allows you access.

 Policy and Rule 5470-Creating a Healthy School Environment